Medbridge: History

 Medbridge was created in 2003.
 It has been registered as a French non-profit organization since 2004.
 The organization was created by European leaders from different political backgrounds, such as Willy De Clercq, Marco Pannella, Ana Palacio, François Léotard and François Zimeray.

-According to Israeli diplomat Yigal Palmor, the organization gathered in October 2003 the largest European parliamentary delegation that has ever visited the Middle East.
+According to Israeli diplomat Yigal Palmor, the organization gathered in October 2003, and was the largest European parliamentary delegation that has ever visited the Middle East.
 160 parliamentarians from 28 countries took part in the visit.
 In January 2008, the delegation accompanied another large delegation of 60 parliamentarians from 21 European countries.
 King Abdullah II was consulted by a delegation of Medbridge during this visit, and actively lobbied for the creation of a state of Palestine.

 In February 2007, after French president Jacques Chirac told the press that if Iran held a few nuclear weapons, it wouldn't be a big deal, a delegation of French politicians was sent by Mebridge to Israel and Palestine to get a hands-on approach of the problem instead of viewing the conflict through the lens of the French press.
-In June 2007, MedBridge organized a visit of French writers to the Middle-East in cooperation with Le Monde Magazine.
+In June 2007, MedBridge organized a visit of French writers to the Middle East in cooperation with Le Monde Magazine.

 Activities

-Since its creation in 2003, the organization has initiated a dozen of international events.
+Since its creation in 2003, the organization has initiated a dozen international events.
 These include conferences, exhibitions, international meetings and visits of European parliamentarians and civil society representatives to the Middle East.